-Pending the counting of absentee ballots, the state legislature has taken on a newer look
+Pending the counting of absentee ballots, the state legislature has taken on a newer look (Updated..
+Absentees saved Nesiba & Healy)

 In the House it’s not much better.

-D15 remains a wildcard, with those races too close to call.
+D15 remains a wildcard (After absentees, 15 is done with no change), with those races too close to call.
 But then we have to look for Cwach, Bordeaux, Peri Pourier, Oren Lesmeister…and that’s it.
 That’s 4 House members, with two unknowns at this point.

 If things go badly for Democrats, they could be left with 6 total legislators.